-Prior to being named the head coach at RMC, Coach Dreikosen was an assistant for five seasons for the Battlin' Bears, working under mentor and longtime friend Garry Matlock.
-Coach Dreikosen began his coaching career as the head boy's basketball coach at Medicine Lake High School in 1994.
+Prior to being named the head coach at RMC, Dreikosen was an assistant for five seasons for the Battlin' Bears, working under mentor and longtime friend Garry Matlock.
+Coach Dreikosen began his coaching career as the head boys' basketball coach at Medicine Lake High School in 1994.
 From 1991-1994, Dreikosen played basketball for RMC and was an all-conference player on the 1994 championship team that advanced to the NAIA National Tournament.
-At his alma mater Hinsdale High School, Bill was a part of the 1988 team that captured the State Class C title in triple overtime.

-Coach Dreidosen's family includes his wife, Kally, who played college basketball at Dawson Community College, and their three children, daughter Zoee and sons Peyton and Jordan.
+Driekosen and wife, Kally, have three children: daughter Zoee and sons Peyton and Jordan.

-Coach Wilkins enters his 13th season with the Battlin' Bears and his 51th season in coaching.
-He earned his master's degree in physical education from California State University in 1962, and he began his coaching career in 1955 at Mission High School in San Luis Obisop, Calif.
+Coach Len Wilkins enters his 14th season with the Battlin' Bears and his 52nd season in coaching.
+He earned his master's degree in physical education from California State University in 1962.
+In 1995, Wilkins began his coaching career at Mission High School in San Luis Obisop, Calif.
 At the collegiate level, Wilkins has worked as a head coach, associate head coach, assistant coach, and recruiting coordinator.
 His duties with the Battlin' Bears include recruiting, on-floor coaching, and game preparation.
-Coach Wilkins has been very instrumental in helping the RMC basketball program build a strong base in the junior college area.
-Wilkins has been married to his wife, Edwina, for the past 30 years.
+Wilkins has been instrumental in helping the RMC basketball program build a strong base in the junior college area.
+Wilkins has been married to his wife, Edwina, for the past 31 years.